Jail, lawsuits cast shadow over Myanmar media freedom

 Eight members of the media have been arrested since December and two jailed in what critics say is government backsliding on some of the wide-ranging reforms that led the West to lift sanctions after decades of military rule.

-“The hardliners in the government think (media freedom) has now gone too far,” says Thiha Saw, chief editor of the English-language Myanmar Freedom.
+“The hardliners in the government think (media freedom) has now gone too far,” says Thiha Saw, chief editor of the English-language Myanma Freedom.

 Reporting on sensitive issues such as graft, land grabs and religious and ethnic tensions may have provoked the reaction, journalists say.